 As you can see, the calcProfit function automatically calculates the profit (price minus the cost) for each product in the table.

 Stored procedures are sometimes confused with stored functions, but they are different in some important ways.
 Stored procedures, for example, must be invoked with the CALL statement, whereas stored functions can be used directly in SQL expressions.
 You can define and run stored procedures on any A2 Hosting server that uses MySQL.

 The following MySQL statements demonstrate how to create a very basic stored procedure named procedureTest.
 This procedure performs a simple lookup on the products table that we used in the stored function example above.
 Although this procedure does not have much practical use, it demonstrates the correct syntax and structure for declaring a stored procedure:

 DELIMITER $$ CREATE PROCEDURE procedureTest() BEGIN SELECT prod_name FROM products; END$$ DELIMITER ;

-To invoke the stored procedure, use the following MySQL statement:
+To execute the stored procedure, use the following MySQL statement:

 CALL procedureTest() \G

 For more information about stored procedures and functions in MySQL, please visit http://dev.mysql.com/doc/refman/5.0/en/create-procedure.html.

 Subscribe to receive weekly cutting edge tips, strategies, and news you need to grow your web business.